The $1/N_c$ expansion in hadron effective field theory: Abstract

 \section{Abstract}

-We study the $N_c$ scalings of pion-nucleon and nucleon-nucleon scatterings and find that a consistent large $N_c$ counting can be established if we assume Witten's counting rules are applied to matrix elements or scattering amplitudes which use the relativistic normalization for the nucleons.
-With the pionless effective field theory, we also find that the $S$-wave nucleon-nucleon interaction is so strong that it should be treated nonperturbatively at the leading order in the $1/N_c$ expansion.
-By summing all the leading order diagrams, we find that the deuteron binding energy is of order $1/N_c$.
-In contrast, meson-meson interaction is so weak that loosely-bound meson-meson molecular states may not exist in the large $N_c$ limit.
+We study the $N_c$ scalings of pion-nucleon and nucleon-nucleon scatterings in hadron effective field theory.
+By assuming Witten's counting rules are applied to matrix elements or scattering amplitudes which use the relativistic normalization for the nucleons, we find that the nucleon axial coupling $g_A$ is of order $N_c^0$, and a consistent large $N_c$ counting can be established for the pion-nucleon and nucleon-nucleon scatterings.
+We also justify the nonperturbative treatment of the low energy nucleon-nucleon interaction with the large $N_c$ analysis and find that the deuteron binding energy is of order $1/N_c$.

 In the seminal paper Ref.~\cite{'tHooft:1973jz}, 't Hooft showed that QCD has a hidden expansion parameter $1/N_c$.
 With the $1/N_c$ expansion the QCD coupling constant $g$ is of order $1/\sqrt{N_c}$, and gluons are denoted by double lines.
 By counting the number of interaction vertexes and closed color loops, one can figure out the $N_c$ order of a specific Feynman diagram.
-It is then found that in the large $N_c$ limit, the leading contribution comes from planar diagrams with minimum quark loops.
+It is then found that in the large $N_c$ limit, the leading contribution comes from planar diagrams with minimal quark loops.
 The idea to expand QCD in $1/N_c$ is very attractive, as it explains hadron phenomenology successfully, for instance the OZI suppression rule.
 The extension of the $1/N_c$ expansion to baryons was first carried out by Witten~\cite{Witten:1979kh}.
 The $1/N_c$ expansion of baryons, which are bound states of $N_c$ valence quarks and have masses of order $N_c$, is more complicated than that of mesons.
 Using quarks and gluons as degrees of freedom, Witten showed that meson-baryon coupling is of order $\sqrt{N_c}$, meson-baryon scattering amplitude is of order $N_c^0$, and baryon-baryon scattering amplitude is of order $N_c$~(these results are called the large $N_c$ counting rules of Witten in this manuscript).
 It is interesting to study whether a realistic hadron effective field theory using baryons and mesons as degrees of freedom can reproduce the large $N_c$ counting rules of Witten.
 We will see in the following that this is not a clearly solved problem.

 First of all, we consider the pion-nucleon scattering.
 The leading pion-nucleon scattering diagrams in chiral expansion are shown in Fig.~\ref{piN}.
 In chiral theory, the pion-nucleon vertex is proportional to the factor $\frac{g_A}{f_\pi}$, where $f_\pi$ is the pion decay constant with order $\sqrt{N_c}$, and $g_A$ is the nucleon axial coupling constant which is assumed to be of order $N_c$ in both the nonrelativistic quark model\cite{Manohar:1998xv} and the skyrme model~\cite{Adkins:1983ya}.
 The nucleon propagator is of order $N_c^0$~\cite{Jenkins:1998wy}.
 Therefore, both amplitudes of Fig.~\ref{piN}(a) and (b) are proportional to the factor $(\frac{g_A}{f_\pi})^2$ and are of order $N_c$, and Fig.~\ref{piN}(c) is proportional to $1/f_\pi^2$ and of order $1/N_c$.
 Clearly these results contradict the large $N_c$ counting rules of Witten.
 An solution to this puzzle has been proposed in Ref.~\cite{Dashen:1993as,Gervais:1983wq,Gervais:1984rc}, and we give a short review here for the convenience of further discussions.
 The axial vector current matrix element in the nucleon is of order $N_c$ and can be written as~\cite{Dashen:1993as}